 The Company adopted accounting guidance for uncertainty in income taxes on January 1, 2007.
-The cumulative effect of the Company's adoption of such guidance was a charge of \$13,221 which is reflected in the January 1, 2007 balance of retained earnings.
+The cumulative effect of the Company's adoption of such guidance was a charge of \$14,721 which is reflected in the January 1, 2007 members' deficiency balance.